American International School, Abu Dhabi

-The American International School, Abu Dhabi is a private international K-12 school offering an American curriculum.
+The American International School, Abu Dhabi is a private, for profit international Preschool-12th grade school offering an American curriculum.
 The college-preparatory IB Diploma Program (IBDP) is offered in grades 11 and 12, and the IB Primary Years Program (IBPYP) is offered from KG to Grade 5.
-The school is coeducational in elementary, and gender-segregated in secondary.
+The school is coeducational in elementary, and gender-segregated in secondary (except for students taking the IB Diploma Program, where it remains coeducational).

 History of AISA

 The American International School of Abu Dhabi was founded in 1995 by ESOL Education.
-It was officially founded to serve American and other expatriate communities residing in Abu Dhabi.
+It was officially founded to serve American and other expatriate communities residing in Abu Dhabi, however, it also serves members of the local community.

 Campus details

 The school is located in Abu Dhabi, United Arab Emirates.
 The school has two libraries, a prayer mosque, a drama room, an art room, a music room, a swimming pool, six science laboratories, 2 AstroTurf pitches, two gymnasiums, two outdoor basketball courts, and a sports field used for soccer tournaments and major outdoor events.

 The campus accommodates three levels of schooling.
 The elementary level consists of 700 students, the middle school level consists of 395 students, and the high school level consists of 650 students.
 The school is coeducational in elementary, and gender-segregated in secondary.
 The total number of students is approximately 1,380 students, and the students come from around 75 countries.

 The American International School, Abu Dhabi's campus is located in proximity to the Embassy of the United States to the United Arab Emirates.